aoanla/SRDBlog-Src/posts/2019/06/southafrica2019.rst

 .. _Durban Roller Derby: https://www.instagram.com/durbanrollerderby

-Recruitment, then is

 In fact, retention is a problem which all the leagues cite, and there's one common underlying factor: cost.
-Roller skating is not a big thing in South Africa, and, with no local suppliers, every piece of kit has to be imported from outside the continent.
+Roller skating is not a big thing in South Africa.
+With no local suppliers, every piece of kit has to be imported from outside the continent, adding significantly to the cost.
 Even if there were local suppliers, however, the average income in South Africa is much lower than that in the USA or Western Europe, so kit is an expensive luxury.
-(Less than half of the population earns more than $7000 a year.)
+(Less than half of the population of the country earns more than $7000 a year.)

 The `Derby Without Borders`_ project has collected for Golden City Rollers previously,

 .. _Derby Without Borders: http://derbywithoutborders.org/